coolassassin/reactcci/README.md

 Also, you can type `reactcci --help` to see all available commands.

+## Quick start
+CLI allows you to build your application without any configuration, but to set up your config quickly you are able to execute next command:
+`reactcci --init`
+This command runs configuration mode, which allow you to generate config and template folder without any manual manipulations.

 ## Config
 To set up your config, you need to create `rcci.config.js`
 The default config has the next structure: